MinnowBoard-org/website/pages/legacy-boards/V1/minnowboard-V1-learn more.md

 ### MinnowBoard Getting Started Resources

-**NOTE:** The following guides are for the MinnowBoard (v1) NOT for the MinnowBoard Max.
+**NOTE:** The following guides are for the MinnowBoard v1 NOT for the MinnowBoard Max.

 Here are some intro-level resources to help you learn about the (original) MinnowBoard and some things you can begin exploring with it.
 We also offer PDFs for convenient offline reading.

-- MinnowBoard Basics (PDF version, 30 MB): This introduction will take you from unboxing your new MinnowBoard to learning about its components and features, and booting up the included Angstrom Linux OS image.
+- MinnowBoard Basics [PDF version](https://github.com/MinnowBoard-org/design-files/blob/master/minnowboard-v1/rev-a/Getting-Started-Guides/Getting%20Started%20with%20the%20Minnowboard.pdf): This introduction will take you from unboxing your new MinnowBoard to learning about its components and features, and booting up the included Angstrom Linux OS image.
-- Toggling a User LED on the MinnowBoard ( PDF version, 35 MB ): The MinnowBoard has two user-controllable LEDs, and this guide will teach you how to manipulate them from the Linux command line.
+- Toggling a User LED on the MinnowBoard [PDF version](https://github.com/MinnowBoard-org/design-files/blob/master/minnowboard-v1/rev-a/Getting-Started-Guides/Toggling%20LED%20on%20MinnowBoard.pdf): The MinnowBoard has two user-controllable LEDs, and this guide will teach you how to manipulate them from the Linux command line.
-- GPIO Programming on the MinnowBoard ( PDF version, 39 MB ): This guide will show you how to make use of the 8 GPIO (general purpose I/O) pins on the MinnowBoard, which you can use to interact with external electronics.
+- GPIO Programming on the MinnowBoard [PDF version](https://github.com/MinnowBoard-org/design-files/blob/master/minnowboard-v1/rev-a/Getting-Started-Guides/GPIO%20Programming%20on%20the%20MinnowBoard.pdf): This guide will show you how to make use of the 8 GPIO (general purpose I/O) pins on the MinnowBoard, which you can use to interact with external electronics.
-- Physical Computing with the MinnowBoard: This guide will help teach you how to interface some basic electronic circuits (e.g, switches and LEDs) with the MinnowBoard's GPIO header.
+- Physical Computing with the MinnowBoard [PDF version](https://github.com/MinnowBoard-org/design-files/blob/master/minnowboard-v1/rev-a/Getting-Started-Guides/Minnowboard-Physical-Computing.pdf): This guide will help teach you how to interface some basic electronic circuits (e.g, switches and LEDs) with the MinnowBoard's GPIO header.

 ### OS Images
-MinnowBoard ships with the [Angstrom embedded Linux distribution](http://www.angstrom-distribution.org/) already installed on a microSD card.
+MinnowBoard V1 shipped with the [Angstrom embedded Linux distribution](http://www.angstrom-distribution.org/) already installed on a microSD card.

-The latest release of the Angstrom Linux OS image can be downloaded from files.minnowboard.org.
-Instructions on writing this image to a microSD card can be found on our wiki.

-At this time, Angstrom is the only operating system we offer official disk images for.
-Alternate OS documentation provided by the community can be found in the OS Support section of our a wiki home page.

 ### Firmware Images
-Firmware images for the MinnowBoard (v1) are available [here](http://firmware.intel.com/projects/minnowboard-uefi-firmware).
+Firmware images for the MinnowBoard V1 are available [here](http://firmware.intel.com/projects/minnowboard-uefi-firmware).